akhmarov/f5_otp/docs/INSTALL.md

 This manual will guide you through the OTP application installation process on F5 BIG-IP appliance.
 You need to have LTM and APM provisioned modules on your BIG-IP.
 For greater security it is better to have AFM provisioned module to be able to defend various attacks.
 You also need to have Active Directory and SMTP server.

-OTP Application consists of:
+OTP application consists of:
 * OTP configuration portal used for creation and modification of assigned OTP token
-* OTP-LTM virtual server used for BIG-IP applications that do not support APM iRule Events (like VMware Horizon View)
+* OTP-LTM virtual server used for BIG-IP applications that do not support APM iRule Events (like VMware Horizon Client)

 ---